 One of the things we did is we consulted with historic preservation to ensure that we preserved the providence of this room.
 It's my understanding that they even chipped the paint to match the paint exactly how it was from the turn of the century.
 When you look at this room, there obviously have been some changes over the years.
-There used to be a balcony.
-Historic photos were reviewed to make sure they got it right.
+There used to be a balcony up there and there are historic photos and they looked at the historic photos to make sure they got it right.
 You are essentially looking at a room, as it looked at the turn of the century.

-I was up here (at this table) when they were doing some of the changes and improvements.
-When I crawled underneath this table there was a label showing the table was made some time between 1900 and 1915.
+I was up here when they were doing some of the changes and improvements.
+When I crawled underneath this table there was a label and showing this was made some time between 1900 and 1915.
 It still had the gavel marks in it, which I thought was pretty neat.
-They brought in a carpenter to match this one to the ones on the left and right.
+They brought in somebody to match this one.
 As you can see, the carpentry in here is marvelous.
 The other thing that we tried to do and I hear a little bit of an echo and I don't know if it's unavoidable, but is to bring in the natural light in here.
 I do think this again, is one of the most beautiful rooms, both internally and then the views from outside, externally, are beautiful as well.

 I'm hopeful as the years go on that this room now will get a lot more use.
 It used to be my frustration that when we'd come in here, it sometimes was a storage room.
-Think about the decisions that were made in this room over the decades and the State of the State that were given by Governors standing up here.
+For a room-I mean, you think about the decisions that were made in this room over the decades and the State of the State that were given by Governors standing up here.
 The legalization of gaming occurred in this room.
 As you go through the history of this State, I thought this room deserved better.
 I personally want to thank Patrick Cates who really has been very aggressive and attentive with regard to making sure that this was done right.
-Buildings and Grounds, Public Works,

-EITS, to bring a video conferencing system that is as modern as it gets and is reliable as well.
-The private contractors that worked on this, I mean, there was literally a gentleman, I would come in here to peek and he was hand sanding this table, day after day after day.
-The same thing with the two other tables.
-They match perfectly so this is a show piece room.
+Buildings and Grounds, Public Works, EITS, to bring a video conferencing system that is as modern as it gets and is reliable as well.
+The private contractors that worked on this, I mean, there was literally a gentleman, I would come in here to peek and he was hand sanding this, day after day after day.
+The same thing with these to get them to match perfectly so that this is a show piece room.